-Speed up invoicing by fixing the office step after the work is already done.
+Speed up invoicing by fixing the handoff after the work is already done.

 Most service businesses do not have an invoicing problem because the team is lazy.
 They have one because the next step after the job gets done still depends on memory, re-entry, and somebody in the office piecing it together later.